rwilliams/jrubywiki/DownloadAndBuildJRuby.md

     ant dist

+If any of the commands above fails, try to clean before running it again:

+    ant clean

 See [[Getting Started|GettingStarted]] for information on using JRuby.

 If you want to attach a debugger to the jruby internal java codes, to aid in developing see [here](http://betterlogic.com/roger/2010/08/how-to-debug-jruby-core-in-netbeans/)